-Friends and families ones often leave tributes in remembrance of their deceased loved ones at their grave.
+Friends and families ones often leave tributes in remembrance of their deceased loved ones at their graves.
 Normally flowers, sometimes trinkets or notes, and veterans receive flags.
-For years, the Brian Cutler’s family would visit the graves of his father and uncle for memorial day and every year, flowers were left at his uncle’s grave but no one in the family knew who was leaving them.
+For years, Brian Cutler’s family would visit the graves of his father and uncle for memorial day, and every year, flowers were left at his uncle’s grave but no one in the family knew who was leaving them.
 That is until Brian asked.

 In 1996, Cutler left a note at the grave asking whoever was leaving the flowers to reach out to him.
 The following day, a woman named Rita had left her contact information on the original note.
 Rita was Lt.
 Cutler’s wife and the family had never known.

 When the two met a week later, they spent the day together and Rita told him the story of how Rita was initially engaged to another man who was serving in the war when she met Lt.
 Cutler and the two fell madly in love.
 Rita returned the engagement ring to her previous love, along with a “Dear John” letter, and proceeded to marry Lt.
 Cutler.
 Shortly after the marriage, Lt.
 Cutler was sent overseas with the Air Force and was killed when his plane was shot down while flying over Sicily.